informatics-isi-edu/hatrac/REST-API.md

 each resource type is:
 - Namespace
   - `owner`: lists roles considered to be owners of the namespace.
   - `create`: lists roles permitted to create new children in the namespace.
+  - `subtree-owner`: lists roles considered to be owners of the namespace or any namespace, object, or object version beneath the namespace.
+  - `subtree-create`: lists roles permitted to create new children of the namespace or of any namespace beneath the namespace.
+  - `subtree-update`: lists roles permitted to update data on any object beneath the namespace.
+  - `subtree-read`: lists roles permitted to read any object version beneath the namespace.
 - Object
   - `owner`: lists roles considered to be owners of the object.
   - `update`: lists roles permitted to update object with new versions.
+  - `subtree-owner`: lists roles considered to be owners of any object version for the object.
+  - `subtree-read`: lists roles permitted to read any object version for the object.
 - Object Version
   - `owner`: lists roles considered to be owners of the object version.
   - `read`: lists roles permitted to read the object version.

 ### Lifecycle and Ownership